sivakumar-kailasam/cli-guides/content/addons.md

 The modern web developer has an incredible selection of open source code that they can use through the npm ecosystem, plus great tools for writing their own modules.
 Ember developers are free to use regular npm packages in their apps, but there are also thousands of packages that are made specifically for the Ember ecosystem.
 We call such packages "addons."

-An addon can include everything from JavaScript code, compiling tools, deployment pipelines, templates, stylesheets, and more.
+Addons are often JavaScript code, reusable UI components, compiling tools, deployment pipelines, templates, stylesheets, and more.
+Think of addons as node.js libraries with superpowers.
+In addition to the usual functionality of an npm package, addons can also help with generating new files, preprocessing, file fingerprinting, and more.

 In this guide, we'll cover:
 - Finding and using community addons
 - Addon file structure
-- Writing your an addon within an app
+- Writing your addon within an app
 - Writing an addon that can be shared
 - Turning a regular npm package into an addon
 - Testing addons